It may seem like it sometimes, but everyone isn’t streaming.

 - The program is time-limited — it will stop functioning after 60 days.
 You can always download the latest version from makemkv.com which will reset the expiration date.

 HD-DVD support is limited – some discs may fail to open and not all audio and subtitle tracks will be preserved.

 - Blu-ray and DVD discs are fully supported.

 - Computer administrator privileges are required on Windows to run the beta version.
-This is limitation of Windows SCSI application programming interface.
-Eventually MakeMKV will not require administrator privileges to run.
+This is a limitation of the Windows SCSI application programming interface.
+Eventually, MakeMKV will not require administrator privileges to run.

 How-to Install MakeMKV

 After you click on the download MKV link from the page above, you’ll be asked to open the program and install it.
 The installation process is extremely straightforward, but I’ll go over it here for the sake of being complete.
 Note: your version number may differ slightly

 Your first choice is to choose a setup language.
 English is the default choice, but you’ve also got the option for Dansk, Deutsch, Espanol, French, Italiano, Nederlands, Norwegian, Portugues Brasileiro, and Svenska.